GOP lawmakers unaware of Trump's health care plan

 Those sources said Republicans are working on a strategy to dismantle and replace the law in pieces.

-The comments come after Trump told the Washington Post this weekend that he is nearly done crafting a plan that has "insurance for everybody" as its goal, although his transition team quickly walked back those remarks Monday.
+The comments come after Trump told The Washington Post this weekend that he is nearly done crafting a plan that has "insurance for everybody" as its goal, although his transition team quickly walked back those remarks Monday.

 Lawmakers want to focus on lowering costs, not expanding coverage, which is one of the Democrats' main talking points.
 They are very wary of discussing how many people would be insured under their plan, aware that many Americans are concerned they'll lose their coverage under a would-be GOP overhaul.
 Instead, they are emphasizing more people will have access to more affordable policies.

 Trump did not offer any details on his plan, other than to say it would offer lower deductibles.
-He told the Washington Post he is ready to release it with the Congressional leadership's bills.
+He told the Post he is ready to release it with the congressional leadership's bills.

 Meanwhile, Rep. Sean Duffy said Tuesday the Trump administration and lawmakers on both sides of the aisle will have to come together on a health care package.
 The Wisconsin Republican acknowledged the high hurdles to Trump's goal.